Finland in World War II: Continuation War

-Moscow armistice
+Moscow Armistice

-The Moscow armistice was signed by Finland and the Soviet Union on 19 September 1944, ending the Continuation War, though the final peace treaty was not to be signed until 1947 in Paris.
+The Moscow Armistice was signed by Finland and the Soviet Union on 19 September 1944, ending the Continuation War, though the final peace treaty was not to be signed until 1947 in Paris.

-The conditions for peace were similar to those previously agreed in the 1940 Moscow Peace Treaty, with Finland being forced to cede parts of Finnish Karelia, a part of Salla and islands in the Gulf of Finland.
+The conditions for peace were similar to those previously agreed upon in the 1940 Moscow Peace Treaty, with Finland forced to cede parts of Finnish Karelia, part of Salla, and islands in the Gulf of Finland.
 The new armistice also handed the whole of Petsamo over to the Soviet Union.
 Finland also agreed to legalize communist parties and ban fascist organizations.
-Finally, the armistice also demanded that Finland expel German troops from its territory, which led to the Lapland War.
+Finally, the armistice required Finland to expel German troops from its territory, which led to the Lapland War.

 Lapland War

 The village of Ivalo was destroyed by the Germans during their retreat as part of their scorched earth policy.

 The Lapland War was fought between Finland and Nazi Germany in Lapland, the northernmost part of Finland.
-The main strategic interest of Germany in the region was the nickel mines in the Petsamo area.
+Germany's main strategic interest in the region was the nickel mines in the Petsamo area.

-Initially, the warfare was cautious on both sides, reflecting the previous cooperation of the two countries against their common enemy, but towards the end of 1944 the fighting intensified.
+Initially, the warfare was cautious on both sides, reflecting the two countries' previous cooperation against their common enemy, but towards the end of 1944, the fighting intensified.
 Finland and Germany had made an informal agreement and schedule for German troops to withdraw from Lapland to Norway.
-The Soviet Union did not accept this "friendliness" and pressured Finland to take a more active role in pushing the Germans out of Lapland, thus intensifying hostilities.
+The Soviet Union did not accept this "friendliness" and pressured Finland to take a more active role in expelling the Germans from Lapland, thereby intensifying hostilities.

-The Germans adopted a scorched-earth policy, and proceeded to lay waste to the entire northern half of the country as they retreated.
+The Germans adopted a scorched-earth policy and proceeded to lay waste to the entire northern half of the country as they retreated.
 Around 100,000 people lost their homes, adding to the burden of post-war reconstruction.
 The actual loss of life, however, was relatively light.
-Finland lost approximately 1,000 troops and Germany about 2,000.
+Finland lost approximately 1,000 troops, and Germany lost about 2,000.
 The Finnish army expelled the last of the foreign troops from Finland in April 1945.